E2ISpace/.github/profile/README.md

-## Welcome to E2I space on Github! created by MjChung
+## Welcome to E2I space on Github! published by MjChung

 Here is basic code for newbie